calvinmclean/automated-garden/garden-app/server/README.md

 # server

 This package contains the code for our webserver.
-This just implements the web logic and uses the `api` package for core application logic and models
+This just implements the web logic and uses the `pkg` package for core application logic and models